Republicans look to win back power in Congress, stop Biden

 “They’re going to make very clear that there’s a new sheriff in town,” Buck said.

 House GOP leader Kevin McCarthy, who is in line to seize the speaker’s gavel from Pelosi next year if Democrats lose power, has recruited the most racially diverse class of House GOP candidates, with more women than ever.
-But it also has a new cadre of Trump loyalists including election skeptics and deniers, some who were around the Capitol on Jan.
+But it also has a new cadre of Trump loyalists, including election skeptics and deniers, some of whom were around the Capitol on Jan.
 6.

 In a sign of the nation’s toxic political climate, Pelosi canceled most public appearances in the final week of campaigning after an intruder broke into her family’s San Francisco home in the middle of the night, demanding “Where is Nancy” and bludgeoning her 82-year-old husband in the head with a hammer.
 Authorities have said it was an intentional attack.

-“People say to me, ‘What can I do to make you feel better?'”
-Pelosi told grassroots activists on a video call.
-“I say: ‘Vote!'”

-As polls close Tuesday evening on the East Coast, outcomes in some of the early races for Congress could begin to set the pace.
+As polls closed Tuesday evening on the East Coast, outcomes in some of the early races for Congress could begin to set the pace.

 In the fight for the House, Virginia’s marquee race between Democratic Rep. Elaine Luria and Republican challenge Jen Kiggans, both Navy veterans, provides a snapshot.
 The two-term Democrat Luria, first elected in the 2018 backlash to Trump, rose as part of the committee investigating the Jan.
 6 Capitol riot but is now at risk of defeat.